 When it comes to dining out, chickens have eclectic tastes.
 Worms squirming in the manure pile, dangling tomatoes and raspberries, and miniscule seeds all attract a hungry chicken’s sharp eyes.
-If allowed to roam free around the urban backyard, our domesticated chickens will lead an omnivorous lifestyle similar to that of their wild ancestor, the Red Jungle Fowl of Asia.
+If allowed to roam free around the urban backyard, our domesticated birds will lead an omnivorous chicken lifestyle similar to that of their wild ancestor, the Red Jungle Fowl of Asia.

 In the days before commercial chicken farming, small flocks on family homesteads mostly fended for themselves.
 As more chickens were relegated to chicken houses where foraging wasn’t an option, chicken feeding became a more complicated affair.